Akron, Ohio: Economy

-Many industries in the United States either began or were influenced by the city.
-After beginning the tire and rubber industry during the 20th century with the founding of Goodrich, Firestone, General Tire, and also the Goodyear merger with The Kelly-Springfield Tire Company, Akron gained the status of "Rubber Capital of the World".
-Akron has won economic awards such as for City Livability and All-American City, and deemed a high tech haven greatly contributing to the Information Age.
-Current Fortune 500 companies headquartered in the city include the Goodyear Tire and Rubber Company and FirstEnergy.
-In addition, the city is the headquarters to a number of other notable companies such as GOJO, Advanced Elastomer Systems, Babcock & Wilcox, Myers Industries, Acme Fresh Market and Sterling Jewelers.
-Goodyear, America's biggest tire manufacturer and the fifth-largest private employer in Summit County, recently built a new world headquarters in the city.
-The project, Akron Riverwalk, will feature a large retail and commercial development area.
-The project began in 2007, but was put on hold because of the financial crisis of 2007–2010, and is now continuing.
-Bridgestone built a new technical center with state-of-the-art R&D labs, and moved its product development operations to the new facility in early 2012.
-The Eastern Ohio Division of KeyBank, which has six branches in the city, built a regional headquarters downtown.
-The city has a free WiFi corridor centered in downtown.
-Neighborhoods in range include Goodyear Heights, East Akron, North Hill, Firestone Park, Kenmore, and West Akron.
+After beginning the tire and rubber industry during the 20th century with the founding of Goodrich Corporation, Firestone Tire and Rubber Company, General Tire, and the Goodyear Tire and Rubber Company merger with Kelly-Springfield Tire Company, Akron gained the nickname of "Rubber Capital of the World".
+Akron has won economic awards such as for City Livability and All-America City, and deemed a high tech haven greatly contributing to the Information Age.
+Current Fortune 500 companies headquartered in the city include Goodyear and FirstEnergy.
+In addition, the city is the headquarters to GOJO, Advanced Elastomer Systems, Babcock & Wilcox, Myers Industries, Acme Fresh Market, and Sterling Jewelers.
+Goodyear built a new world headquarters in the city in 2013.
+Bridgestone built a new technical center with research and development labs, and moved its product development operations to the new facility in early 2012.
+The Eastern Ohio division of KeyBank, which has six branches in the city, built a regional headquarters downtown.